Arranging a Leave of Absence

 Your on-campus housing assignment will be cancelled and the space reassigned.
 For information on requesting on-campus housing for your semester of return, see Planning Your Return From a Leave of Absence.

 Allow two to three business days for account adjustments to be reflected in your online invoice; adjustment of financial aid funds may take up to thirty days.
-If these adjustments result in a credit balance (overpayment) on your account, the credit may be left in place to offset future charges, or refunded upon your request to firstname.lastname@example.org.
+If these adjustments result in a credit balance (overpayment) on your account, the credit may be left in place to offset future charges, or refunded (log into the Student Link, click the green “Money Matters” tab, select “Student Account Inquiry” and “Request Refund”).

 Student and parent educational loans may go into repayment status.
 Information on payment amounts, grace periods, etc., can be obtained from the lender.

 University policy requires that all students who take leaves for medical reasons complete the medical review process with Student Health Services prior to re-enrollment.
-Information on the medical review process is outlined under the returning from leave options on this site and on the Student Health Services website (under the heading “Returning from Leave of Absence?”).
+Information on the medical review process is outlined under the returning from leave options on this site.
 It is not necessary to provide medical documentation at the time of the leave of absence.
 Providing medical documentation at the time of the leave or soon thereafter, however, can facilitate the medical review process as part of the return from leave arrangements.

 Student Employment/Work Study